Menchen13/neovim-config/README.md

 Done with version v0.11.0-dev of neovim

 telescope needs ripgrep(rg.exe), which can easily be installed using chocolatey.
+Git for windows is also an obvious dependency and its tools(specificly diff) should be in the PATH.

 all of this needs to go into AppData\Local\nvim